myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-04T10:06:01.895Z
 >
 > Editing a profile is not that difficult to implement. @deck.blue will implement this after he gets the big job done :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-04T09:36:15.711Z
->
-> @deck.blue The conversion of mentions to DIDs is not our problem, but this UI improvement is worth reconsidering

----
 <!-- MY-BSKY_TIMELINE:END -->